Exercise Routines for Toning Your Arms

 - Take a dumbbell in each hand, and stretch your arms until they’re in a 180-degree position.

-- You can do 3 sets of 10 or 12 repetitions each.
+- You can do about 3 or 4 sets of 8 to 10 repetitions to start.